tytydraco/yessleep/out/I_may_be_parasocial_but_I_swear_I_had_nothing_to_do_with_it.md

 "Who..." he barely had strength to speak "are you?" he his head fell back over his shoulder.

 Ton...
 Ton had no idea who I was.
 Even after I had come to save him, to protect him.
-I was going to be his hero... and he didn't even know my name.
+I was going to be his hero, and he didn't even know my name.

 Suddenly I felt the wind knocked from me.
 I had been tackled from behind.